 Are Linx inks suitable for food packaging?

 Yes.
-Linx inks are developed to meet relevant regulatory and industry requirements for coding on food packaging.
-Compliance depends on the application, so it’s important to confirm the correct ink specification for your needs.
+Linx inks meet relevant regulatory and industry requirements for coding on food packaging.
+However, compliance depends on the application.
+Therefore, it is important to confirm the correct ink specification for your needs.

 Do Linx inks dry quickly?

 Yes.
-Linx provide CIJ inks that are designed for rapid drying, even at high production speeds, helping ensure sharp, legible codes without smudging or transfer.
-Speak to Linx for advice on the best ink for your application.
+Linx provides rapid-drying CIJ inks, even at high production speeds.
+As a result, you achieve sharp, legible codes without smudging or transfer.
+If needed, speak to Linx for advice on the best ink for your application.

-Can other ink brands be used in a Linx printer?
+Can you use other ink brands in a Linx printer?

-Linx inks are optimised for use with Linx CIJ printers to ensure best performance, reliability, and code quality.
-Using non-approved inks may affect print quality and printer operation.
+Linx optimises its inks for use with Linx CIJ printers.
+As a result, this ensures high performance, reliability, and consistent code quality.
+However, using non-approved inks may affect print quality and printer operation.

 Explore CIJ Coding and Marking Solutions